uber-go/guide/src/interface-receiver.md

   s.data = str
 }

-// We cannot get pointers to value stored in maps. sVals := map[int]S{1: {"A"}}
+// We cannot get pointers to values stored in maps, because they are not
+// addressable values.
+sVals := map[int]S{1: {"A"}}

 // We can call Read on values stored in the map because Read
-// has a value receiver.
+// has a value receiver, which does not require the value to
+// be addressable.
 sVals[1].Read()

 // We cannot call Write on values stored in the map because Write